apache/echarts-doc/en/tutorial/aria.md

 # Supporting ARIA in Charts

 W3C defined the Accessible Rich Internet Applications Suite ([WAI-ARIA](https://www.w3.org/WAI/intro/aria)) to make Web content and Web applications more accessible to the disabled.
-From ECharts 4.0, we support ARIA by generating description for charts automatically.
+From Apache ECharts (incubating)<sup>TM</sup> 4.0, we support ARIA by generating description for charts automatically.

 By default, ARIA is disabled.
 To enable it, you should set [aria.show](~aria.show) to be `true`.
 After enabling, it will generate descriptions based on charts, series, data, and so on.
 Users may change the generated description.